jyotiyadav94/InsuranceClaims/readme.md

 ## Dataset Description
-The dataset consists of insurance data samples, containing various attributes related to customers and their insurance policies.
+The dataset consists of insurance data samples, containing various attributes related to customers.
 The dataset is stored in a CSV file.

 These are the below attributes of the dataset.
 ![Alt text](<images/image.png>)